- Home

 Step #5 Go over plans with family members

-Just as you go over your home emergency plans with your family members, explain to the individual what to expect and how to respond to different types of emergencies that could happen at locations where they spend much of their time.
+Just as you go over your home emergency plans with your family members, explain to each family member what to expect and how to respond to different types of emergencies that could happen at locations where they spend much of their time.
 Go over these individual plans a few times a year.

 Tip: Along with making plans for emergencies that happen away from home, there are various kits that you can create for this very purpose.
-Here you will learn how to create a school kit, office kit, auto kit, and a get back home kit.
+Here you will learn how to create an auto kit, get back home kit, school kit, and office kit.

 Emergency Planning